vineetred/JavaDungeon/README.md

   dungeon is populated with the same type of treasure through its caves.
 * There is no upper limit on the amount of loot a player can carry.
 * We assume that once dead, an Otyugh _cannot_ contribute to the smell within the caves.
 * Testing is done using a deterministic seed.
-We assume that it would work as expeceted when the seed is not specified anymore.
+We assume that it would work as expected when the seed is not specified anymore.
 However, this is not true for the example runs as they are done fully random.
+* We assume only one player can exist in a dungeon at any given time.

 # Limitations
 * Driver takes in command line arguments and the user must be well versed with knowing how to pass a CLI.
 * Game must be restarted in order to be played once it is finished.
+* As of now, we only accept the symbols of the four cardinal directions as the input for the direction.

 # Citations